 The next stop is going to be our last one in the eastern Sierras before the caravan officially disbands for us to all go our separate ways.
 We will continue to head north towards Mammoth Lakes to camp at Crowley Lake.
 Before that happens, we are going to double down on the Burger Barn in Bishop before we leave because it is that good.

 After the Burger Barn, we spotted the Works at Mahogany Smoked Meats on our way towards Crowley Lake so we made a quick stop to check in with them.
-We also found a beginners guide to smoking meat so we can try to make our own smoked meats.
 They had just had lunch there and raved about how good the deli sandwiches were.
 They also bought a medley of their mahogany smoked jerkies which was pricey but looked amazing as well.
 We will definitely be making a stop here once out bellies are not full of burgers.

 The drive from Bishop to Crowley Lake takes us up another couple of thousand feet in elevation.
 Not considering the detour we took to Death Valley, it is the only significant incline for anyone driving up from the Los Angeles basin.

 Crowley Lake is only about 20 miles shy of Mammoth Lakes.
 It sits just below 7,000 ft above sea level and and was created by the Long Valley dam built by the Los Angeles Department of Water and Power during the controversial water rights battle that created the Los Angeles aqueduct.

 Just like the BLM campground in Lone Pine, Crowley Lake is a federally managed campground with no hookups for $5 a night.
 There are several places to fill water and a dump station as well as concrete picnic tables and fire pits at each site.
 We were able to find 3 sites next to each other with view of the lake.
 You are just not going to find deals like this else where in California.